-This resource was created in partnership with JDRF through the JDRF – Beyond Type 1 Alliance.
-It is being updated periodically as funding for the SDP is renewed; the last update carries funding through December 11, 2020.
+This resource was created in partnership with JDRF, an active partner of Beyond Type 1 at the time of publication, through the JDRF – Beyond Type 1 Alliance.
+It is being updated as funding for the SDP is renewed; the last update carries funding through December 18, 2023.

 What is the Special Diabetes Program?

 The Special Statutory Funding Program for Type 1 Diabetes Research, or Special Diabetes Program (SDP) is a government funded program that provides roughly $150 million annually for type 1 diabetes research.
 The funding is voted on by members of Congress and the money is allocated to various promising diabetes-focused research programs and clinical trials.

 Why does it matter?

 In 1997, a U.S. Congressional Diabetes Research Working Group reported that limitations and lack of progress in diabetes research and treatment were a result of lack of funding.
 The SDP was established and has since funded monumental research to dramatically shift the way we understand, treat and search for preventions and cures for type 1 diabetes.

 In its first three years, $30 million was allocated toward type 1 diabetes (T1D) research each year; in the following three, $100 million per year.
 Starting in 2004, $150 million has been allocated each year (with minor funding variations in 2014, 2015 and 2017) because of the life-impacting research the funding has produced.